Mom's Kitchen Handbook

 Marion died yesterday at the age of 90, something I learned from this lovely homage by New York Times’ writer Kim Severson.
 Upon reading it, I felt compelled to bake.
 It needed to be something of Marion’s, with no room for any of my usual healthy antics: no flax meal or oat flour, no substituting yogurt for butter, no paring back the sugar.
 Marion loved her iceberg wedges with blue cheese dressing, she wasn’t shy with the mayonnaise on a chicken salad, and insisted that shortening made a superior pie crust.
 She was admired by foodies and famous chefs alike, yet always stayed true to who she was: an excellent, unapologetic home cook.
 Call her a chef and she’d correct you.

-After some thought, I settled on a muffin recipe from The Breakfast Book.
+After some thought, I settled on a blueberry muffin recipe from The Breakfast Book.
 It calls for fresh ginger, of which I had none.
-What I did have were several pounds of olallieberries picked yesterday morning with the kids.
+At the time, I had several pounds of just-picked olalieberries, which made an excellent first batch.
+Since then, it’s usually blueberries that go into the batter.

-If you want to read more about Marion, you’ll find her crispy avocado tacos here.
+If you want to more recipes by Marion, you’ll find her crispy avocado tacos here.

 Print

-Feel free to substitute blackberries, raspberries, blueberries, or roughly chopped fresh cranberries if you don’t have olallieberries.
+Feel free to substitute blackberries, olalliberries, raspberries, or roughly chopped fresh cranberries for blueberries if you like.
 If fresh berries aren't available, feel free to use frozen ones, adding them to the batter straight from the freezer (no need to defrost).

 Servings 1 dozen